eroux/tibetan-collation/implementations/Unicode/README.md

 If you want to use the rules.txt file directly, the easiest way to use them is to install Python 3 and [PyICU](http://pyicu.osafoundation.org/).

+If you have ICU52, you must use the `rules-icu52.txt` file, due to some changes in the collation algorithm implementation.

 # Tests

 To run the tests, simply run `./test.py`.